Constructor-io/constructorio-client-android/README.md

 // Track when a search result is clicked (itemName, customerId, searchTerm, sectionName, resultId) ConstructorIo.trackSearchResultClick("Fashionable Toothpicks", "1234567-AB", "tooth", "Products", "179b8a0e-3799-4a31-be87-127b06871de2")

+// v2.18.4+ only
+// Track when a search result is clicked (itemName, customerId, variationId, searchTerm, sectionName, resultId) ConstructorIo.trackSearchResultClick("Fashionable Toothpicks", "1234567-AB", "RED", "tooth", "Products", "179b8a0e-3799-4a31-be87-127b06871de2")
 ```

 ### Browse Events